SLAPaper/a1111-sd-webui-tome/README.md

 ## Settings

-In `Settings` tab, you'll find a section called `ToMe Settings`, there are 1 major options and other advanced ones:
+In `Settings` tab, you'll find a section called `ToMe Settings`, there are 3 major options and other advanced ones:

+Major settings:
-1. ToMe Merging Ratio: higher the faster, at the cost of (sort of) generation quality, recommend <=0.5, but you could go to 0.9 or more if you can accept the quality
+- ToMe Merging Ratio: higher the faster, at the cost of (sort of) generation quality, recommend <=0.6 according to tomesd [document](https://github.com/dbolya/tomesd/blob/main/README.md#what-is-tome-for-sd)

-Now all the settings apply instantly when you save settings.
+- ToMe Min x/y: only apply ToMe when image size reach these values, since ToMe have few benefit when image size is small

+Advance settings:
+- Use random perturbations: had been caused some artifacts in some sampling methods, fixed in tomsd [v0.1.3](https://github.com/dbolya/tomesd/blob/main/CHANGELOG.md#v013)
+- and other stuff, leave them default if U don't know what you are doing

+## Usage Tips & Design Thoughts

-Cannot apply ToMe only to hires fix since A1111 WebUI didn't expose the hires logic (it's enclosed in `StableDiffusionProcessingTxt2Img`'s `sample` method), so I can't patch the model on the fly.
+- Cannot apply ToMe only to hires fix pass since A1111 WebUI didn't expose the hires logic (it's enclosed in `StableDiffusionProcessingTxt2Img`'s `sample` method).
+- It will change the image content.
+If your prompt is simple (like `1girl`), it changes a lot.
+So I can't take hires size and batch size into account, or you will get a complete different image simply because you toggle hires fix or change batch size.
+(It should be writen into image meta.
+That is a TODO and I will implement it when I find the way to do that)
+- Feel free to turn on/off ToMe if you worry it affects your image quality.
+More over, you can pin `tome_merging_ratio` to your UI quick settings for fast tuning.
+Every change will apply to the next time you click `Generate` button.

 ## Performance